Places to Visit

 San Benito Market Day

-Held in San Benito on the second Saturday of each month from October through February from 9 a.m. to 1 p.m.
-The event is an open-air bazaar where live music, arts and crafts, and people, come together for fun and profit.
+Held on the third Saturday of each month from 9 a.m. to 3 p.m. in downtown San Benito at Batts Street and Sam Houston Blvd.
+The event is hosted by the San Benito Chamber of Commerce and features an open-air bazaar where music, arts and crafts, and people, come together for fun and profit.
 It includes festive activities including live entertainment and performances from our many talented student choirs, bands and other musical groups, taste-tempting treats at food booths and selling handmade and one-of-a-kind items at bargain prices.
-Market Days vendors may rent open space at a rate of $20 with a $15 vendor fee by contacting 956-361-3800.
+Market Days vendors may rent open space at a rate by contacting 956-361-9111.
 No flea market or garage sale booths allowed.

 Adolph Thomae, Jr. County Park